hack-chat/hackchat-server/README.md

 Add to your project with: `npm install hackchat-server --save`.

-Once installed, run: `npx config` to generate a config file, if needed.
+Once installed, run: `npx hc-config` to generate a config file, if needed.

 ## Example usage